-A house sale might be looming and you need to decide which will have the biggest impact on resale value.
-Or with an unexpected windfall or tax refund burning a hole in your pocket, you want to know where to send that money first.
+A house sale might be looming and you need to decide which remodel will have the biggest impact on resale value.
+Alternatively, if you have an unexpected windfall or tax refund burning a hole in your pocket, you will want to know where to spend that money first.
 Given the choice between remodeling the kitchen or the bathroom, which should it be?
 While no single answer applies to every situation, you can assess these factors in relation to your own situation: